 1. Scheduled Mileage Intervals

-- Changing the engine oil and filter.
+- Oil Change: Replacing engine oil and filter

-2. Time-Based Triggers
+2. Time-Based Activation

-5. Higher Mileage Service Markers
+5. High Mileage Service Milestones

 Is Maintenance Required the Same as Check Engine?